gwijthoff/Screenreading/screenreading_syllabus.md

 - Ellen Gruber Garvey, *Writing with Scissors: American Scrapbooks from the Civil War to the Harlem Renaissance* (2012)
     - \[selections\]
-- Leah Price, *How to Do Things With Books in Victorian Britain* (2012)
+- Leah Price, *How to Do Things With Books in Victorian Britain* (2012).
+We'll annotate this on Institute for the Future of the Book's "SocialBook" platform.
 - Leah Price, "You Are What You Read," *The New York Times,* Dec.
 23, 2007.
 - Michel de Certeau, ["Reading as Poaching,"](https://courseworks.columbia.edu/access/content/group/ENGLW3986_001_2014_1/de_Certeau_2011_Reading_as_Poaching.pdf) in *The Practice of Everyday Life* (1984), pp. 166-175